tinykite/eleventy-update/src/portfolio/a-modern-eden.md

 ---
 title: "A Modern Eden"
-summary: "Animation, storytelling, and whimsy for a modern menagerie of children's toys."
+summary: "Animation, storytelling, and whimsy for a modern menagerie"
 description: "Fill this out"
 displayOrder: 2
 featured: true